DSC-NYU/datathon/README.md

 <details>
 <summary>What if I don’t have a team by the start of the event?</summary>
 <br>
-If you want a team, but do not have one yet please sign up using the link <a href="https://docs.google.com/spreadsheets/d/1Xo-U0M5wEJKf6N-1oRNrUMldX2mDXP2sQOH-N1oqBPw/edit#gid=140705883"> here. </a> From here people can message you about joining their team.
+If you want a team, but do not have one yet please sign up using the link <a href="https://docs.google.com/spreadsheets/d/1Xo-U0M5wEJKf6N-1oRNrUMldX2mDXP2sQOH-N1oqBPw/edit#gid=140705883"> here. </a> From here, people can message you about joining their team.
 Otherwise, we will reach out to all registrants not a part of a team by Thursday to team up if they did not want to work solo.
 <br>
 ----------------------------------------------------------------------------
 <br>